cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-SSU CSO-EN.md

 # Project implementation

 The project objectives are as follows:
-* Participation in the specification phases
+* Participation in specification phases
 * Analysis of specifications and design of mission software components
 * Component development
-* Mission software validation
+* Validation of mission software
-* Participation in the system validation of the SSU
+* Participation in SSU system validation
-* MCO of the mission software
+* Mission software MCO

 The processes for carrying out the project are:
 * V Cycle